1000+

 4. Search Terms are Equally Efficient as eDiscovery

 Truth – If you want to speed up your litigation process, search terms aren’t as effective as tags, folders, and other tools, which are also less expensive.
-It is imperative that the software is designed exclusively for legal research, which must have Boolean functions.
+It is imperative that the software is for legal research, which must have Boolean functions.

 5. eDiscovery is a Complicated Process